Foster FAQ

 What if I’ve never cared for an indoor pet rabbit before?

 If you are new to rabbit care, you still can foster.
 Our foster coordinator will be happy to help you!
 We will provide educational materials to help you learn about rabbit care.
+Please watch the video, provided by the House Rabbit Society (HRS), at the bottom of this page.
+We also STRONGLY recommend that you take the free, online Rabbit Care 101 course offered by HRS.
+Sign up here.

 What if I have other pets?